chengus/web-pdf2docx/README.md

 Use here: [https://web-pdf2docx.streamlit.app/](https://web-pdf2docx.streamlit.app/)

 # web-pdf2docx
-Web-based pdf to docx converter built with Streamlit and pdf2docx.
+Web-based pdf to docx converter and translator built with Streamlit and pdf2docx.
 Why?
 Because my parents need it.

 **Usage (UI)**
 - Upload a PDF using the file uploader.